Food Services

 Breakfast/Lunch School Meals

 Children need healthy meals to learn.
 Stillwater Central School District offers healthy meals every school day.
-Beginning July 1, 2019, students in New York State who are approved (with a free and reduced price meals application) will receive breakfast and lunch meals at no charge.
+Students in New York State who are approved (with a free and reduced price meals application) will receive breakfast and lunch meals at no charge.

 Meal Charging and Prohibition Against Meal Shaming